 Want to see the most sights in San Francisco in the least amount of time possible?
-Then you need my patent-pending, Best Damn Driving Tour of San Francisco.
-It’s the most efficient way to tour the city of San Francisco without coughing up tons of money for a helicopter ride.
+Then you need my patent-pending, Best Damn Driving Tour of San Francisco—it's the most efficient way to tour the city of San Francisco without coughing up hundreds of dollars for a helicopter ride.

-So who's this driving tour of San Francisco really for?
+So who's this driving tour of San Francisco for?

-My tour is for people who've never been to San Francisco before.
-People who've never driven across the Golden Gate bridge, never taken a Red Line boat to Alcatraz, never heard the sea lions of Fisherman's Wharf, and never watched the sunset from Twin Peaks.
+This tour is for people who've never been to San Francisco, obviously.
+People who've never driven across the Golden Gate Bridge, never taken a Red Line boat to Alcatraz, never heard the honking sea lions of Fisherman's Wharf, and never watched the sunset from Twin Peaks.

 What makes my driving tour the “best damn” one, you ask?

 Experience, plain and simple.
 You see, I've lived in the San Francisco Bay Area since 1997, and I know what tourists from the rest of America (and the world) want to see while visiting this fair city.
 I'm talking about Lombard Street, Coit Tower, Pier 39, Ghirardelli Square, Haight-Ashbury, the Castro, and the rest.

 Basically, tourists want to see every location in San Francisco that they've seen in movies and on TV.
 And the easiest way to do that is by driving—especially within the short time-frame most tourists have before their annual business conference ends (see also, Dreamforce).
 In one day, you can see practically everything your friends back home will ask you if you saw while you were visiting San Francisco.